What Is Performance Management? 3 Key Components

 - Time-bound

 This strategy will not only help focus your team members on strategic objectives for your business but will also help make your goals clear and attainable.
+For a more detailed guide on how to create these, check our SMART goals guide.

-2. Review Performance
+Review Performance

-A performance review is a process of assessing an employee’s progress toward a stated goal and their successful completion of the goal.
+A performance review is the process of assessing an employee’s progress toward a stated goal and their successful completion of the goal.
 Only after you have created the goals for each employee can you review their performance.

 Check out our performance review guide and download a free evaluation template if you’re not using performance management software.

 Performance reviews generally occur at regular intervals throughout the year and often play a part in whether an employee gets promoted or receives a raise.
-To ensure that your performance reviews have structure and provide benefits to everyone involved, here are some suggestions of different types of systems to use.
+To ensure that your performance reviews have structure and provide benefits to everyone involved, here are some suggestions for different types of systems to use.
 These systems are not mutually exclusive and can be combined to create an even more effective performance review system.

-3. Improve Performance
+Improve Performance

 The only way to improve the performance of an employee is to give them every chance of success.
 If you haven’t been clear about expectations and haven’t set measurable and achievable goals, reprimanding an employee for not meeting expectations will backfire.

 We recommend a measured approach to improve employee performance.
-You should have a process outlined in your corporate handbook so your employees know what to expect, while also giving you a guide to follow.
+You should have a process outlined in your corporate employee handbook so your employees know what to expect, while also giving you a guide to follow.

 Make sure to always start it out with a clear discussion.
 If you notice a problem with an employee, or if they come to you with an issue that may prevent them from meeting a deadline or otherwise completing a project on time, discuss it immediately.
 You may be able to offer guidance or make adjustments to a project that can help your employee achieve success.